Around-the-Clock Technical Support with Cloud-Based Labeling and Artwork Software

 Equally, Trupti Pradhan, VP Quality at Kallik, talks about the need to emphasise all careers available in the IT world: "I would advise all young women, to take a set back, rethink on where they want to be?
 Re-think about their current career growth, earnings, how competent they are and develop their skills in such a niche industry, there are tremendous options available just by doing some research and breaking the stereotypes.
 Seeking an early education about the different areas of the IT world, when they step in, would just make the future path easy and maintain balance in the education and work experience.
 I truly believe we have an immense power, strength and decision making ability, just matter of using it at the right place and at the right time."

-Finally, we wanted to conclude this piece with some words of wisdom for young women who may be starting out in the tech industry, may be considering whether a job in tech is right for them, or may be feeling overwhelmed and wondering where to go with their career.
-Here is some advice from just a handful of the wonderful women across the Kallik Team:
+Finally, we wanted to conclude this piece with some advice for young women who may be starting out in the tech industry, may be considering whether a job in tech is right for them, or may be feeling overwhelmed and wondering where to go with their career.

 Beth Peckover, Chief Delivery Officer: "For those that have decided to pursue a career in IT, this would be my advice: Apply for the job even if you don't tick all the boxes.
 Statistically, men apply for jobs where they meet only 60% of the qualifications, while women often hesitate unless they feel fully qualified.
 Instead of focusing solely on the qualifications you lack, highlight the skills, experiences, and strengths you do possess.
 Remember, employers often value potential and attitude just as much as they do specific experience.